Waycross Program Director

 Canon to the Ordinary, The Rev. Canon Bruce Gray works with clergy and vestries to help parishes thrive.
 At times this work includes helping with conflicted situations, as well as direct pastoral care with clergy.
 Bruce is working on strategic planning for different regions of the diocese by working with the local congregational leadership.
 He serves as the Staff Liaison to Mission Strategy, Standing Committee, Ministry in Higher Education, Waycross, and Christian Formation.
 Bruce offers regular events such as the Vestry College, Under One Roof, and the Ministry Swap Meet for the whole diocese as well as congregational education programs.
 He also supervises the planning and operation of our annual Diocesan Convention.
 Most Sundays Bruce is preaching in different congregations around the diocese.
 As Canon to the Ordinary, serves as chief of staff in the bishop’s absence.

 The Right Rev. Catherine (Cate) Maples Waynick was elected Bishop Coadjutor of the Episcopal Diocese of Indianapolis in January of 1997.
-She was consecrated on June 7 of that year, and became the Diocesan Bishop on September 10, 1997.
+She was consecrated on June 7 of that year, and became the Diocesan Bishop on September 10, 1997, and served until her retirement on April 29, 2017, when The Right Rev. Jennifer Baskerville-Burrows was consecrated as the 11th bishop of the diocese.